 A new album of Lydia’s chamber works – entitled Concertato – was recorded at St. Paul’s Church, New Southgate, London on 27th – 29th June 2016 by the chamber ensemble sound collective together with Jess Dandy (mezzo soprano) and was released by Divine Art on 17th February 2017.
 The album is made up of string quartets (The Coachman’s Terror, Dance Sketches, Cantus Planus and Recitativo Arioso + Variations), a duet for cello and double bass (Concertato) and two songs for mezzo-soprano and string quartet (Spellbound and Eldorado).

-As well as working on a new choral album, Lydia has been commissioned by the Hellenic Institute at Royal Holloway (University of London) to write a choral work for mixed choir in celebration of the Hellenic Institute’s 25th anniversary in 2018.
+As well as working on a new choral album, Lydia has been commissioned by the Hellenic Institute at Royal Holloway (University of London) to write a choral work for mixed choir with harp accompaniment in celebration of the Hellenic Institute’s 25th anniversary in 2018.
 Her work will be performed by The Choir of Royal Holloway in the College Chapel on 27th October 2018.